-Johanne, a Danish psychologist trained in behavioral methods.
-Jakob, a psychoanalyst with an orientation towards Carl Jung.
-Both charged with prejudices against each other's approach to counselling, with experiences to back it up.
+She, a Danish psychologist specialized in cognitive-behavioral methods.
+Him a psychoanalyst with an orientation towards Carl Jung.
+Both charged with prejudices of each other's orientation of psychotherapy, with experiences to back it up.

 Prejudices aside, there was still somehow a match between the two.
-At the first meeting, six years ago at a Berlin café, their differences sparked a conversation about what psychology's role is today.
-This conversation continues to this day and it led to the founding of It's Complicated.
+At the first meeting five years ago at a Berlin café, their differences sparked a chemistry and a conversation about what psychology's role is today (as well as a dream that Johanne had, where Jakob gave her a tattoo of a black cat, but that’s a whole other story).
+This conversation continues to this day and it led to the founding of It's complicated.
 But first there was an intermezzo.

-See, Johanne and Jakob’s first meeting inspired a project to bring therapeutic conversations out on the streets.
-This took the form of a group conversations between psychologists, analysts, students, authors and artists in bars, cafès and galleries around Berlin.
-The purpose was to explore psychology as something that happens also outside of the therapy room.
+This first conversation led to the joining forces on a project of bringing "psychology out on the streets".
+This took the form of group conversations between psychologists, artists, environmental activists, authors and architects in bars, cafès and galleries around Berlin.
+The purpose was to continue to explore psychology as something that happens also outside of the clinical room.

-The learnings from these projects left them with a clearer idea of what their ongoing conversation could materialize into.
-In 2017 they established Mittelweg 50, a practice space for international therapists in Berlin, defined by the diversity of its practitioners.
+The learnings from these projects left them with a clearer idea of what their ongoing conversation, wished to materialize into.
+In 2017 they established Mittelweg 50, a practice space for international therapists in Berlin.
+A space defined by the diversity of its practitioners.
 All therapists are from different schools of psychology as well as different parts of the world.

-The psychiatrist Carl Jung once wrote that, “Nobody, as long as he moves about among the chaotic currents of life, is without trouble”.
-One does not have to be a therapist, though, to realize that life is complicated.
-But finding the right therapist shouldn’t have to be.
-This is the founding principle of It’s complicated.
+Carl Jung once wrote that, “Nobody, as long as he moves about among the chaotic currents of life, is without trouble”.
+One does not have to be a psychologist though to realize that life is complicated.
+Finding a therapist doesn’t have to be though.
+This simple premise, laid the foundation of it’s complicated.